 If you are not sure how to properly ship a bike, we have collected some tips to help you get started:

 - When deciding on the right shipping service, you have to take into account the dimensions of your shipment.
 Whether you disassemble a bike before packaging or not, you always need to measure the final dimensions of the parcel to see what type of shipping service is suitable for your bike.
-Our Shipment Size Checker will help you do just that.
+Our shipment calculator below will help you do just that.
 If your package happens to be too big for standard shipping, this is absolutely no problem.
 Just contact us and we will prepare an individual offer for you

-- If the pick-up country of your choice is either Poland, Sweden or Spain or if you decide for our Flexi service upon booking, you will need to print and put labels on the package yourself.
-In all other cases, this is a task for the courier service.
+- If the pick-up country of your choice is either Poland, Sweden or Spain, you will need to print and put labels on the package yourself.
+In all other cases, this is a task for the courier service provider.

 The main materials you will need are the following: